jeffThompson/TechnologyAndTheLandscape/WeeklyCalendarAndAssignments/Week02_Observation.md

 We have several exercises to explore the park:

 **WEEKLY DRAWINGS**
-"Drawing has always been an absolutely primary way of encountering reality. – Milton Glaser
+"Drawing has always been an absolutely primary way of encountering reality." – Milton Glaser

 For the first 15 minutes, draw in your sketchbook anything around you.
 Think about what's close and what's far, drawings of objects and spaces (but no skylines, please!), or using marks to convey the activities and textures you see.
 Don’t rush to finish a drawing, even if it isn’t going well.
 Give yourself plenty and use the process of drawing as a way to let you see.